manu12121999/RemoveBG-GIMP/README.md

 or ~/snap/gimp/281/.config/GIMP/2.10/plug-ins

-#### 3.Put the plugin in this directory and run in the same directory:
+#### 3. Put the plugin in this directory and run in the same directory:

 ```
 chmod +x remove_background.py